emuell/afseq/docs/src/guide/emitter.md

 » `emit = function(_context) return math.random() > 0.5 and "c4" or "c5" end` *randomly emit c4 or c5 notes*

 » `emit = function(context) return context.pulse_count % 2 == 1 and "c4" or "c5" end` *alternate c4 and c5 notes*

+The expected return value of a dynamic emitter function is a single monophonic or polyphonic note value, or a value that can be converted into a note.

 See API docs for [context](../API/rhythm.md#EmitterContext) for more info about the context passed to dynamic functions.